hhinfo/filling_assistant/README.md

 # Filing Assistant — AI-Powered Document Intelligence System

 Filing Assistant is an intelligent system that **learns** which columns in your Excel→JSON templates must be filled and then **identifies** those columns for any new empty file.
-The system features automatic sheet detection, multi-sheet processing, **OpenAI-powered header detection**, **cross-sheet pattern analysis**, and advanced business intelligence for superior accuracy.
+The system features **OpenAI-powered business header detection**, **cross-sheet pattern analysis**, and advanced business intelligence for superior accuracy.

-> **📁 Project Status**: Production-ready with AI enhancement and cross-sheet analysis (August 30, 2025) - Complete OpenAI integration with cross-domain pattern matching.
-See [ENHANCED_WORKFLOW.md](ENHANCED_WORKFLOW.md) for details.
+> **📁 Project Status**: Production-ready AI-Enhanced System (September 3, 2025) - Complete OpenAI integration with cross-domain pattern matching and simplified AI-only workflow.

 ## 🌟 Key Features

+- **🤖 AI-Powered Header Detection**: Uses OpenAI for intelligent business terminology mapping
 - **🔄 Cross-Sheet Analysis**: Analyzes patterns from ALL learned sheets for optimal matching
 - **📊 Multi-Sheet Support**: Handles multiple sheets per file with different structures
-- **🤖 AI-Powered Header Detection**: Uses OpenAI for intelligent business header mapping
-- **✨ Enhanced Pattern Learning**: Advanced 5-strategy detection with business terminology
+- **✨ Advanced Pattern Learning**: 5-strategy detection with business terminology
 - **📈 Quality-First Matching**: Selects best patterns regardless of sheet origin
 - **🎯 High Accuracy**: 95% confidence on business headers with cross-domain intelligence
 - **🔍 Verbose Mode**: Detailed processing with cross-sheet analysis indicators